Quick Answer

 Use this when a room gets harsh bright light and you need visual relief, but still pair it with warmer materials so it does not turn chilly.

-Three paint pairings that usually work well
+Three paint pairings that work well

 Bright but warm walls